Loading Events

 « All Events

-Beth Carver Wees is Curator Emerita, The American Wing, at the Metropolitan Museum of Art, where for 20 years she oversaw the collections of American silver, jewelry, and other metalwork.
-Beth holds degrees in art history from Smith College and the Williams College Graduate Program in the History of Art.
+Beth Carver Wees is Curator Emerita, The American Wing, at the Metropolitan Museum of Art, where for 20 years she has overseen the collections of American silver, jewelry, and other metalwork.
+She holds degrees in art history from Smith College and the Williams College Graduate Program in the History of Art.

 Details